 The Psychology Department Award for Excellence in Research

 The award is presented each year to the student who has completed the most outstanding psychological research project.

 Russian, Eastern European and Eurasian Studies

 Sergei Zenkovsky Prize in Russian Studies

-Stetson University acquired its first specialist in Russian Studies with Serge A. Zenkovsky, who was born in Kiev, studied in Prague, and taught at Indiana and Harvard Universities.
+Stetson University acquired its first specialist in Russian Studies with Serge A. Zenkovsky, who was born in Kyiv, studied in Prague, and taught at Indiana and Harvard Universities.
 His wife, Betty Jean, began the Russian Language program at Stetson.
-By an agreement in the early 1960s of the Independent Colleges and Universities of Florida, Stetson University was designated the member institution that would focus on study of the Russian area, and the Russian Studies Program was born.
-The Serge A. Zenkovsky Award is reserved for the top student of Russian language and culture.
+By an agreement in the early 1960s of the Independent Colleges and Universities of Florida, Stetson University has designated the member institution that would focus on the study of the Russian area, and the Russian Studies Program was born.
+The Serge A. Zenkovsky Award is reserved for the top student of the Russian language and culture.

 Recipient: Jonah Helwig